-So, does a resume have to be one page?
+So, does a resume have to be one page?"?

 Does it mean the one-page resume format is dead?

+Next, William shared his life motto in a single sentence: “In the middle of difficulty lies opportunity”.
 A simple quote can speak volumes about you as a person and your attitude to work and life itself.

 Beyond showing how you see the world, it signals to companies whether you might fit into their culture.
 This shows us that William is not the kind of person that gives up.
 He perceives problems as opportunities.